drzwave/ZRAD/README.md

 7. Click on Z-Wave Verion Numbers
     - Check the Override application version (TRUE=turns blue)
     - Enter the Application Major and Minor version.
 Note that the Minor and/or Major version MUST be incremented to OTA the firmware
-7. Configure buttons and LEDs:
+7. Configure Buttons and LEDs:
     - The project will not build yet because LEDs/buttons are not setup for the sample application
-    - Search for "simple"
+    - Search for "simple" in the Software Components tab of the *.slcp file
     - Click on Platform-\>Driver-\>Button-\>Simple Button-\>btno0-\>Configure
         - General - Interrupt
         - SL_SIMPLE_BUTTON_BTN0 select PC03 and name it TOGGLE